Productivity

 What are the benefits of process implementation?

 When you make process improvement a priority, it has a ripple effect throughout your organization.
-Here is a look at what you gain when you implement new processes in your organization
+Here's a look at what you gain when you optimize current workflows in your organization.

 1. Improved quality & consistency